Charles Trimnell: Family and education

 He was the son of another Charles Trimnell (c.
 1630–1702), rector of Abbots Ripton, Huntingdonshire.
 Bishop Trimnell was baptised on 1 May 1663 at Abbots Ripton, and had three brothers: William (Dean of Winchester), Hugh (king's apothecary), and David (Archdeacon of Leicester).
-He was educated at Winchester College and New College, Oxford, where he matriculated in 26 July 1681, and graduated Bachelor of Arts (BA) in 1685 and Master of Arts (Oxford) (MA Oxon) in 1688; he was incorporated at Cambridge in 1695; and proceeded Bachelor of Divinity (BD) and Doctor of Divinity (DD) at Oxford on 4 July 1699.
+He was educated at Winchester College and New College, Oxford, where he matriculated on 26 July 1681, and graduated Bachelor of Arts (BA) in 1685 and Master of Arts (Oxford) (MA Oxon) in 1688; he was incorporated at Cambridge in 1695; and proceeded Bachelor of Divinity (BD) and Doctor of Divinity (DD) at Oxford on 4 July 1699.
 He took orders in the Church of England: he was made deacon on 22 May 1687 and ordained priest on 18 December 1687 — both times by Thomas Barlow, Bishop of Lincoln, at Buckden.

 By his wife Henrietta Maria (daughter of William Talbot, Bishop of Durham), he had two sons who died in infancy.
 She died in 1716, and in 1719 he married Elizabeth (daughter of Sir Edmund Wynne, 2nd Baronet, of Nostell, Yorkshire; and widow of Joseph Taylor of the Temple).

 Early ministry

-Sir John Trevor, Master of the Rolls, gave him an appointment on his graduation, as preacher of the Rolls chapel.
+Sir John Trevor, Master of the Rolls, gave him an appointment on his graduation, as preacher of the Rolls Chapel.
 He travelled to the Netherlands with Robert Spencer, 2nd Earl of Sunderland in 1689; Sunderland was a Roman Catholic convert of the end of the reign of James II, who returned to England in 1691 as an Anglican Whig, employing Trimnell as chaplain at Althorp.
 Trimnell became rector of Bodington, in Sunderland's gift, in 1694, and of Brington, the local parish of Althorp, in 1696.
 On 20 July 1698, he was collated Archdeacon of Norfolk, having been a prebendary of Norwich Cathedral since 1691.
 On becoming archdeacon, he surrendered Bington to his brother-in-law Henry Downes (later Bishop of Derry).